Anorax0/text_character_checker/README.md

 # nl-checker
-Natural language checker for positive and negative word based on lexycons
+Natural language checker for the positive and the negative word based on lexycons.